JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 </p>

 * **Stop**<br/>
-You can stop the RasQ-LED demo by closing the window and than clicking on the *Turn LEDs off*-desktop icon.
+You can stop the RasQ-LED demo by closing the window and then clicking on the *Turn LEDs off*-desktop icon.
 This will turn all LED lights, that are still turn on, off.s

 ## Demos using a SenseHAT